mbhynes/boots/README.md

 We evaluated the *training* loss achieved by the optimizers as a function as the number of per-sample loss function/gradient evaluations (please note we consider this rather than *validation*/*testing* loss since we are interested primarily in the rate of decrease in the function being directly optimized).

-A sample trace of the optimizers is shown in the graph of training loss vs evaluations below.
+A sample trace of the optimizers is shown in the graph below of training loss vs cumulative function evaluations.
 In this plot, the shaded regions for the bootstrapped optimizers delineate the estimated *standard error* in the evaluted loss function for the mini-batch and the connected line within the regions shows the *de-biased* estimate of the loss function from the mini-batch.
 The ADAM optimizer was evaluated using the standard `tensorflow` weighted training loss accumulation every $2^7$ steps (since the ``batch_size`` used was $2^5$, this corresponds to an evaluation every $2^{12}$ samples, which is partly why this trace appears less noisy than the others).
 ADAM was run for 3 *epochs* (i.e. 3 distinct passes through the 60,000 sample training dataset), while the other algorithms were run for 1 *epoch* each, since the bootstrapped optimizers evaluate the loss function/gradient multiple times per mini-batch during the line search.

-The convergence trace shows that the bootstrapped L-BFGS algorithm has a comparable (or slightly better) convergence rate to ADAM during the first epoch (60,000 evaluations) for this problem, however note that the ADAM loss trace often overlaps within the standard error estimates (and as such the traces may not be significantly different).
+The convergence trace shows that the bootstrapped L-BFGS algorithm has a comparable convergence rate to ADAM during the first epoch (60,000 evaluations) for this problem, and the ADAM loss trace often overlaps within the bootstrapped L-BFGS standard error estimates of the loss.

 ![Training Loss Convergence Traces](docs/_static/convnet_loss_trace.png)